- School Excursions

 - Community Greening

 - Art and illustration

 The Foundation & Friends of the Botanic Gardens, as a major fundraising organisation and supporter of the Royal Botanic Gardens & Domain Trust, is pleased to sponsor the Margaret Flockton Award for Excellence in Scientific Botanical Illustration.
 Through its members, the Foundation & Friends is committed to funding projects that embellish and enrich the four sites of the Royal Botanic Gardens & Domain Trust, allowing the Trust and its staff to continue to pursue excellence in all that they do.
-The Foundation & Friends also holds an annual exhibition of botanical art: Botanica - the Art of Seduction - see Foundation & Friends Events.
+The Foundation & Friends also holds an annual exhibition of botanical art: Botanica 2015 - The Birds and the Bees - see Foundation & Friends Events.

 The Award and Exhibition

 Instructions to artists - paperwork

 >> Complete entry form

 c/- Illustration, National Herbarium of NSW